Rate of escape of the conditioned two-dimensional simple random walk

 where~$p_0$ denotes the transition subprobability density of~$W$ killed on hitting the disk~$\B(0,\rho)$.
 We refer to~\cite{CP20} for a more detailed discussion.

-For now, we consider the case $\rho=1$.
-Process $\hW^1$ is rotationally invariant, its norm is itself a one-dimensional diffusion, which exhibits interesting renewal properties.
+Process $\hW^\rho$ is rotationally invariant, its norm is itself a one-dimensional diffusion, which exhibits interesting renewal properties.
 This rotational invariance is the key difference from the discrete case, which makes it possible to obtain sharp results on the rate of escape by only studying that one-dimensional diffusion, as was done in~\cite{CC22}.
 Denoting by